northXD/Hayday-bot/README.md

 <br /> 1) Enable Root in Memu settings.
 <br />2) Set your resolution to 640x480, DPI to 100.
 <br />3) Run MEmu on DirectX! not OpenGL or Vulkan.
+<br />4) Set your Game Language to English.
-<br />4) Make sure Roadside Shop and Fields are in the same frame, or bot can't detect.
+<br />5) Make sure Roadside Shop and Fields are in the same frame, or bot can't detect.
-<br />5) Click Settings on the bot app, make sure MEmu and adb Path is correct(adb.exe located in the same path as MEmu.
+<br />6) Click Settings on the bot app, make sure MEmu and adb Path is correct(adb.exe located in the same path as MEmu.
 Default adb & memu path is C:\Program Files\Microvirt\MEmu).
-<br />6) Always check Logs tab, if bot cannot find objects on the screen, try lowering threshold at Templates tab.
-If still can't find, add your own template(it's very easy, just take a screenshot and crop the image.
-You can check templates folder for examples).
+<br />7) Always check Logs tab, if bot cannot find objects on the screen, try lowering threshold at Templates tab.
+If still can't find, add your own template on make new template tab.

 <br />My Suggestions: